eduardomcm/VelociraptorCompetition/README.md

 # MacOS.Sys.BashHistory

-  As MacOS artifacts are still highly unexplored in Velociraptor, it was missing a BashHistory parser which is so important.
+  As MacOS artifacts are still highly unexplored in Velociraptor, it was missing a BashHistory parser which is so valuable during investigations.

-  This artifact enables grep of Bash and alternate shell (python/zsh/etc.) history files, with regex parameters to filter in/out specific strings.
+  This artifact enables grep of Bash and alternate shells (python/zsh/etc.) history files, with regex parameters to filter in/out specific strings.

 # MacOS.Applications.Safari.History